5 Things SaaS Providers Worry About, So You Don’t Have To

-Just recently I visited the Ulm Minster in Ulm, Germany, the tallest church in the world.
-With its 161.5 metres (530 ft) steeple, it is the 4th tallest structure built before the 20th century.
+A while ago I visited the Ulm Minster in Ulm, Germany, the tallest church in the world.
+With its 161.5 meters (530 ft) steeple, it is the 4th tallest structure built before the 20th century.
 While admiring its height, few tourists would ever ask about its foundation – that is, until the church started tilting like the Tower of Pisa.
 These are simple things that the casual person would not care about, as long as they work.

 Enter SimScale’s back-end team, where alarms can be heard, long before the users are affected.
 Here are five things we constantly work on, so you can focus on having fun while simulating your next product.